PuffyDucks/c-to-roboblocky/README.md

 - **INVALID:** `for (int i = 0; i < 3; i *= 3) {...}`

 ## Other
 - RoboBlocky cannot utilize the return value of variable assignment or unary operators ++ and --
+- array is a reserved keyword